danich1/danich1.github.io/_includes/input_documents/david_nicholson_resume.md

 ----------
 **Data Scientist**
 **Digital Science & Research Solutions, Ltd.**
-**June 2022 - Present**
+June 2022 - Present
+40 Hours/Week
+$134,000/Year

-- Constructed a textual processing pipeline to detect drug treatment sentences within biomedical text for pharmaceutical clients.
+- Constructed a textual processing pipeline to detect cancer drug treatments using a 64k biomedical document set for pharmaceutical clients.
-- Backtested vector databases to identify which database had the fastest access time in dealing with document embedding vectors.
+- Backtested vector databases to determine which database is most optimal in dealing with 10M+ document embedding vectors.
-- Utilized deep learning based language models and dimensionality reduction algorithms to uncover research topics and trends for various government funders and clients.
+- Utilized a combination of a deep-learning based language model and dimensionality reduction algorithm to uncover research topics and trends for various government funders and clients.
 - Maintained dashboards that summarized research results and trends for government funders and clients

 **Graduate Researcher Scientist**
 **University of Pennsylvania**
-**August 2016 - June 2022**
+August 2016 - June 2022
+60 Hours/Week
+$34,000/Year

 - Designed and implemented parallel processing pipelines that achieved a 3x speed-up when analyzing terabytes of biomedical text.
 - Used weak supervision for a 1.5x speed-up when training deep learning models (recurrent neural networks and transformers) to extract biomedical relationships from biomedical text.